slackapi/java-slack-sdk/docs/content/guides/assistants.md

 app.assistant(assistant);
 ```

-When an end-user opens an assistant thread next to a channel, the channel information is stored as the thread's `AssistantThreadContext` data, and you can access this information by using `context.getThreadContextService().findCurrentContext(channelId, threadTs)` utility.
+When a user opens an Assistant thread while in a channel, the channel information is stored as the thread's `AssistantThreadContext` data.
+You can access this information by using the `get_thread_context` utility.
+The reason Bolt provides this utility is that the most recent thread context information is not included in the subsequent user message event payload data.
+Therefore, an app must store the context data when it is changed so that the app can refer to the data in message event listeners.

-When the user switches the channel, the `assistant_thread_context_changed` event will be sent to your app.
+When the user switches channels, the `assistant_thread_context_changed` event will be sent to your app.
 If you use the built-in `Assistant` middleware without any custom configuration (like the above code snippet does), the updated context data is automatically saved as message metadata of the first reply from the assistant bot.

-This means that, as long as you go with this built-in approach, you don't need to store the context data within any datastore.
-The only downside of this default module is the runtime overhead of additional Slack API calls.
-More specifically, it calls `conversations.history` API to look up the stored message metadata when you execute `context.getThreadContextService().findCurrentContext(channelId, threadTs)`.
+As long as you use the built-in approach, you don't need to store the context data within a datastore.
+The downside of this default behavior is the overhead of additional calls to the Slack API.
+These calls include those to `conversations.history` which are used to look up the stored message metadata that contains the thread context (via `context.getThreadContextService().findCurrentContext(channelId, threadTs)`).

 If you prefer storing this data elsewhere, you can pass your own `AssistantThreadContextService` implementation to the `Assistant` instance: